Lepcha language: Classification

 Lepcha is difficult to classify, but George van Driem (2001) suggests that it may be closest to the Mahakiranti languages, a subfamily of the Himalayish languages.

 Lepcha is internally diverse, showing lexical influences from different majority language groups across the four main Lepcha communities.
-According to Plaisier (2007), these Nepali and Sikkimese Tibetan influences do not amount to a dialectical difference.
+According to Plaisier (2007), these Nepali and Sikkimese Tibetan influences do not amount to a dialectal difference.

 Roger Blench (2013) suggests that Lepcha has an Austroasiatic substratum, which originated from a now-extinct branch of Austroasiatic that he calls "Rongic".

 Features

 Lepcha is a non-tonal Sino-Tibetan language, although it does have phonemic stress or pitch that may be marked in the Lepcha script.
 Much of its lexicon is composed of monosyllabic elements.

 Notably, words that are commonly considered obscene or taboo in other languages are not treated as such by native speakers.

 Script and romanization

-The Lepcha script (also known as "róng") is a syllabic script featuring a variety of special marks and ligatures.
+The Lepcha script is a syllabic script featuring a variety of special marks and ligatures.
 Its genealogy is unclear.
 Early Lepcha manuscripts were written vertically, a sign of Chinese influence.
 Prior to the development of the Lepcha script, Lepcha literary works were composed in the Tibetan script.

 Lepcha language is romanized according to varying schemes, the prevailing system being that of Mainwaring (1876).
 Most linguists, including Plaisier (2007), whose system is used in this article, have followed modified versions of Mainwaring's system.
 Other linguists and historians have used systems based on European languages such as English, French, and German.